Journal of Samuel Kiechel

 Delayed Departure

 The three men planned to leave Calais on 24 November.
-In preparation, the messenger arranged for Samuel Kiechel to rent a horse.
-Kiechel mentioned that he would only need to pay for the horse’s food during their journey to Antwerp.
-Otherwise, the messenger would look after the animal.
-He does not specify how much he paid for the horse, nor does he indicate where the messenger obtained the animal.
-Presumably, because Calais was part of a postal route, the messenger travelled it regularly and had access to horses at the postal station.
+In preparation, the messenger arranged for Kiechel to rent a horse.
+Our traveller would only need to pay for the horse’s food during their journey to Antwerp; otherwise, the messenger would look after the animal.
+Kiechel did not specify how much he paid for the horse, nor did he mention where the messenger obtained it.
+Calais was part of a postal route, and the messenger presumably traveled it regularly and had access to horses at the postal station.
 In the late sixteenth century, it was not uncommon for travellers to accompany postal riders and rent horses at staging posts.
-Kiechel’s other companion, a young Dutchman, decided to save money and, instead of renting, bought a cheap horse in Calais.

-On the morning of their scheduled departure, the travellers learned that a group of French royal messengers had arrived at the gates of Calais.
+On the morning of their scheduled departure, the travellers learnt that a group of French royal messengers had arrived at the gates of Calais.
 They were travelling on urgent business to Paris.
-The messengers had sixteen horses and wanted to exchange them for fresh animals, so they stopped and seized all horses entering or leaving Calais.
+The French messengers had sixteen horses and wanted to exchange them for fresh animals, so they stopped and seized all horses entering or leaving Calais.

-The authority of royal envoys and messengers to confiscate horses without compensation was common in various parts of Europe, such as Sweden and the Ottoman Empire.
+The authority of royal envoys to confiscate horses without compensation was common in various parts of Europe, such as Sweden and the Ottoman Empire.
 Travellers had to be alert and hide their animals if they wished to avoid being left as pedestrians.
 Kiechel would, at a later time, fall prey to this practice himself, but he also attempted to exploit this rule by claiming to be a royal messenger to secure a horse.

 A Troublesome Horse